franklinqin0/blog/docs/blog/about_algo.md

 ### [Docusaurus](https://docusaurus.io)

-This doc tool is closely associated w/ [React](https://reactjs.org) and used by many of React related projects for doc.
-I haven't done a React project and really wanted to have a try, but gave up b/c I haven't found a plugin for math support.
+This doc tool is closely associated w/ [React.js](https://reactjs.org) and used by many of React related projects for doc.
+I love React but not so much this tool.

 ### Other Options for Doc Tool